Dave Sarachan

-Dave Sarachan (born June 7, 1954) is an American former soccer player and coach who is currently the head coach of the Puerto Rico national team.
+Dave Sarachan (born June 7, 1954) is an American former soccer player and coach.
 Sarachan spent two seasons as a player in the North American Soccer League and four in Major Indoor Soccer League before retiring in 1982.
 Since then, he has coached at the collegiate, professional, and national team levels.
 He served as head coach with Chicago Fire of Major League Soccer from 2002 to 2007 and as interim head coach of the United States men's national soccer team from 2017 to 2018.

 Playing career

 High school and college

 Sarachan grew up in Rochester, New York, graduating from Brighton High School in 1972.
 He then played two years of college soccer at Monroe Community College, where he was a junior college All-American in 1973 and 1974.
 After the 1974 season, he transferred to Cornell University, where he played two more years, and was named the team MVP as a senior.